papajessie/swcpy/docs/translate.md

   * **dia_epRedCup_p4c2_01**: '"...walkers ...in Halthor sector... shipment was blown out to space..."'
   * **dia_epRedCup_p4c2_02**: "Somehow Therm found that lost cargo!
 We just need to get this last bit of Coaxium before he realizes what he's got and ups his price.
 We're almost there!"
   * **dia_epRedCup_p4c3_00**: "(I knew when I mistakenly contacted you that you'd be somewhat useful to me.
 Here's the rest of the cargo you wanted.)"
   * **dia_epRedCup_p4c3_01**: "(If you've got more Coaxium I have the credits to trade.
-Until then, I'm feeling lucky, I think I'll stop at the casino on my way to pay off my debt.
+Until then, I'm feeling lucky, so I think I'll stop at the casino on my way to pay off my debt.
 Ha ha!)"
   * **dia_epRogue1_p1c1_00**: "Hey, partner.
 Kada Jahr has a job offer for us.
 I don't know how she got it, but she's offering to pay with some heavy-duty tech."
   * **dia_epRogue1_p1c1_01**: "You worry too much, Saponza.
 It's from a freighter that left Imperial space some time ago but was crippled by some accident."
   * **dia_epRogue1_p1c1_02**: "A scavenger crew found it and recovered these crates, which is what I plan to pay you if you can complete the jobs I've sent over."